garystafford/hello-node-beanstalk/README.md

 Very simple Node.js/AWS Elastic Beanstalk application.

 Objective is to create one app, `hello-node`, and two environments, `hello-node-v1` and `hello-node-v2`, using Elastic Beanstalk CLI (`eb`).

-Also, project create an AWS SQS Queue, with alarms, as a demo of `.ebextensions` capabilities.
+Project also creates an AWS SQS Queue, with alarms, as a demo of `.ebextensions` capabilities.
+Deployments are done using AWS CodePipeline.

 ```bash
 eb --help